Fiber-cyber/catalog/readme.txt

 Translated by Fiber including translation of the PayPal app
 =====
 If you want the installation in Dutch, do the following as described below.
-If this is a new installation, cut and overwrite the install directory of what you downloaded.
-Other option cut and paste the folder nl from this download install\includes\translations\ to your install\includes\translations\
+Copy and/or cut and paste the folder nl from this download install\includes\translations\ to your install\includes\translations\
 Installation is now in Dutch.
 =====